exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 Therefore we create a class `YOUR_TYPEPropertyToVarcharColumnValueExtractor` that extends `PropertyToVarcharColumnValueExtractor<YOUR_TYPEDocumentNodeVisitor>` and implement the required methods.

-Hint: You can use a visitor for your DocumentNode structure to dispatch between the different types here.
+**Hint**: You can use a visitor for your `DocumentNode` structure to dispatch between the different types here.

 Implement the value extractors for the other mappings respectively.